james-stevens/handshake-full-node/README.md

-If you are using the same version (v8.0.0), but just want to use your own buuld, I recommend you remove my `hsd-8.0.0` directory before copying in yours, so you can be certain it's your build that will go into the container.
+If you are using the same version (v8.0.0), but just want to use your own buuld, I recommend you remove my `hsd-8.0.0` directory before copying in yours, so you can be certain it's your build that will go into the container (`cd handshake-full-node; rm -rf hsd-8.0.0; cp -a /path/to/hsd-8.0.0 .`)

-Obviously, if you aren't changign the verion of hsd, you can omit the Dockerfile edit step.
+Obviously, if you aren't changing the verion of `hsd`, you can omit the `Dockerfile` edit step.